 5d: Checking for Student Understanding

-In this module, faculty learn how to effectively check for student understanding by using quality questioning techniques and whole-class formative assessment strategies including the One-Minute Paper, Muddiest Point, and In Your Own Words.
+In this module, faculty learn how to effectively check for student understanding by using quality questioning techniques and formative assessment strategies including the One-Minute Paper, Muddiest Point, and In Your Own Words.

 Advising Subject Matter Expert(s)